metabrainz/design-system/guidelines/style-guidelines.md

 #### Exclamation marks

-We don't use exclamation marks in most instances - for instance, we don't use exclamation marks in documentation or page content.
+We avoid over-using exclamation marks in most instances - for instance, in documentation or page content.

 #### Colon and semi-colons